FentusGames/CTU-CPP/README.md

 # CTU-CPP
-The project aims to create a C++ version of CTU-Core, a Java-based client-server application.
-Its primary goal is to facilitate efficient communication between clients and servers, utilizing advanced encryption and compression methods, among other features.
-The end result will be a user-friendly and streamlined package.

-Most of the project will exist under Security.h, Test.cpp, and CtuNet.h until the major functionalities are completed.
+This project involves creating a C++ version of CTU-Core, which is currently a Java-based client-server application.
+The main objective of the project is to ensure effective communication between clients and servers by incorporating advanced encryption and compression methods.
+The ultimate goal is to provide a user-friendly and streamlined package.
+For now, the bulk of the project will be contained within Security.h, Test.cpp, and CtuNet.h until the major functionalities are fully developed.